zenmonkeykstop/qubes-doc.rtd/user/hardware/certified-hardware.rst

 It is the vendor’s responsibility to ensure the hardware they wish to have certified can run Qubes OS, at the very least the latest stable version.
-This could be done by consulting the `Hardware Compatibility List </hcl/>`__ or trying to install it themselves before shipping any units to us.
+This could be done by consulting the :doc:`Hardware Compatibility List </user/hardware/hcl>` or trying to install it themselves before shipping any units to us.
 While we are willing to troubleshoot simple issues, we will need to charge a consulting fee for more in-depth work.